k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-1.md

 </div>

-Optional: you could expose this app on port `58080` and use a new brower tab (see setup.sh)

 We assume that the full set of `benign behaviour` consists of the `webapp` performing a few pings interally to our `k0s` cluster.
 Thus, we simply make the app execute a few such pings via the `nodeport`, which is conviently exposed on our k0s-node, already: